-- Healthy competition: drive better continuous improvement with our nature to compete and outperform.
-This can be done by looking at a percentage improvement over baseline OR head to head with other facilities.
+- Healthy competition: drive better continuous OEE improvements with our nature to compete and outperform.
+This can be done by looking at a percentage improvement over baseline OR head-to-head comparisons with other facilities.
 Think about how you can run competitions between lines or facilities!

 Whether you have one plant with a single line, you’re a corporate controller looking at all-important lines in financial statements, or your CoMan or CoPack operations need a better way to serve customers, it’s worth taking a closer look into software that proactively corrals OEE for process manufacturing.
 Shaking down complex systems and generating clearly defined OEE percentages can be a valuable tool for driving compliance throughout the entire team, not just management.

 Learn how to power your operations with real-time analytics here.